Club News

 Book Donations

-accepted at the Rotary Fieldhouse in the South Surrey Athletic Park
+are welcome at the Rotary Fieldhouse in the South Surrey Athletic Park

 Donations of books in good condition are welcome.
 We cannot accept magazines, textbooks, encyclopedias, manuals, or damaged books.
 Thank you for your understanding.

 Books can be donated 24/7 at the Blue Bin on the North side of the Rotary Fieldhouse, located at 2197 148 St, Surrey, south of the Surrey Eagles Hockey Arena.
-Large donations can be dropped off Monday or Thursday mornings 9-11.
+Large donations can be dropped off Monday mornings 9-11.
 We can help you unload directly into the book warehouse and not fill up the bin.
 If you need help picking up a large donation of books, we can help.
 Contact us at rotaryclub.booksale@gmail.com for assistance.

 Club Executives & Directors